Sure Dividend

 CT REIT is ideally positioned to leverage its relationship with Canadian Tire Corporation and pursue third-party net lease opportunities to complement organic growth.
 It also benefits from average annual rent hikes of about 1.5%.

-SINCE ITS IPO, CT REIT has acquired and leased more than 2 million square feet of industrial properties to Canadian Tire Corporation.
+Since its IPO, CT REIT has acquired and leased more than 2 million square feet of industrial properties to Canadian Tire Corporation.
 In addition, there are another 15-20 properties of Canadian Tire Corporation, which are likely to meet the investment criteria of CT REIT.

-Despite its growth drivers and its consistent business performance, CT REIT is a slow-growth REIT.
-To be sure, the trust has grown its adjusted FFO per share by 3.6% per year on average over the last eight years.
-As there are no signs of accelerating business performance, it is prudent for investors to expect a similar growth rate going forward.
-We expect 3.0% average annual growth of FFO per share over the next five years.
+Despite its growth drivers and its consistent business performance, CT REIT is a relatively slow-growth REIT.
+To be sure, the trust has grown its adjusted FFO per share by 4.7% per year on average over the last eight years.

 Dividend & Valuation Analysis